WiimmfiLikes2Code/Unipak/README.md

 ## Notes

-Please notify me of bugs, I'd love to fix them!

 Hi, Wiimmfi here!
-This is my very first project on GitHub, and I'm really excited to share it with the community!
-Any feedback or suggestions are much appreciated! :)
+This is my first ever project on GitHub.
+I built **Unipak** to explore Python programming and make managing packages on Ubuntu easier.
+I’m really excited to share it with the community!
+As a first project, it might have some quirks, so any feedback, ideas, or contributions would be amazing.
+Thanks for taking a look, and I hope you find Unipak useful!